Dell Inspiron 1525

-The Inspiron 1525 is a laptop designed and distributed by Dell as part of their Inspiron product line.
-There is also an AMD variant known as the Inspiron 1526.
-The laptop is the successor to the Inspiron 1520, and was released on January 4, 2008.
-This computer was available to purchase on the Dell website, where it could be customized to the user's specification.
+The Inspiron 1525 was a laptop designed and distributed by Dell as part of their Inspiron product line.
+An AMD variant known as the Inspiron 1526 was also released.
+The Inspiron 1525 was the successor to the Inspiron 1520, released on January 4, 2008.
+It was available to purchase on the Dell website, where it could be customized to the user's specification.

 On June 26, 2008, this laptop was followed with the release of the Inspiron 1535, otherwise known as the Dell Studio laptop.
-On January 6, 2009, the Inspiron 1525 was superseded by the Inspiron 1545, which gives mostly higher-end configuration options at a lower starting price, but lacks features such as the HDMI port, LED indicator lights and two headphone jacks.
-The laptop was discontinued on February 26, 2009, which left the Inspiron 1545 as Dell's 15-inch budget laptop.
+On January 6, 2009, the Inspiron 1525 was superseded by the Inspiron 1545, which featured some higher-end configuration options at a lower starting price, but lacked features such as the HDMI port, LED indicator lights and two headphone jacks.
+The Inspiron 1525 laptop was discontinued on February 26, 2009, which left the Inspiron 1545 as Dell's 15-inch budget laptop.

 Overview

-After strong sales numbers, the Dell Inspiron 1520 received widespread praise regarding its size and small screen.
-The Inspiron 1525 was intended to address some of the issues with the Inspiron 1520.
-The 1525 weighed approximately six pounds – half a pound lighter than the 1520.
-This laptop can be considered as a mid-range Dell computer, between the smaller 1420 model and the more expensive XPS M1530 model.
-The 1525 featured a chassis with a new edge design, which appears on all of Dell's current laptops; a departure from the design of previous Inspiron laptops, which were perceived as bulky and boxy.
+The Dell Inspiron 1525 was a laptop with a 15.4-inch display released in 2008.
+It weighed approximately six pounds – half a pound lighter than the 1520.
+This laptop can be considered a mid-range Dell computer, between the smaller Dell 1420 model and the more expensive XPS M1530 model.
+It featured a chassis with a new edge design, which still appears on all of Dell's current laptops; this was a departure from the design of previous Inspiron laptops, which were considered bulky and boxy.

 System specifications

-Since the user is able to customize the unit, included hardware varies from laptop to laptop.
-However, there are several components which are generally fitted as standard in each unit:
+Generally fitted components as standard in each unit: